KINGS OF KAWERGOSK II

 DIRECTOR's STATEMENT

-The families featured in Kings of Kawergosk came to Kawergosk Refugee Camp thinking it would be a few months stay, but they’ve now been stuck for nearly a decade.
+The families featured in Kings of Kawergosk II came to Kawergosk Refugee Camp thinking it would be a few months stay, but they’ve now been stuck for nearly a decade.
 That’s an entire childhood; some of the kids can neither remember nor imagine what life might be like outside of the camp.

 As a social impact theme, Kings of Kawergosk explores how spending childhood in a refugee camp shapes a child/adolescence’s beliefs and psychology.

-Team Bios
+Creative Team Bios

 Producer/Director - TW is a director/DP who works primarily in documentary and branded content for companies which have included The North Face, LEGO Group, NHL, Anomaly, and Mailman Group.
 TW has taught multiple photography courses in Kawergosk Refugee Camp and done video work for NGOs in the region.
 TW is currently a registered resident of Kurdistan Region Iraq.